Our History

 Nestled within 40 acres of parkland known as Symphony Woods in Downtown Columbia, the world-renowned Merriweather Post Pavilion has provided both artists and fans with a natural connection to each other and their environment for more than 50 years.

-Artists from Jimi Hendrix and Willie Nelson to Foo Fighters and Florence + The Machine have flocked to this comfortable, as-far-from-cookie-cutter-as-you-can-get oasis between Baltimore, MD and Washington, DC to be surrounded by grass, trees, and good vibes.
+Artists like Jimi Hendrix, Willie Nelson, Foo Fighters, and Florence + The Machine have flocked here to be surrounded by grass, trees, and good vibes in this comfortable oasis between Baltimore, MD and Washington, DC.

 In fact, Jimi debuted his rendition of the Star Spangled Banner right here, and May 25th, 1969 saw the only show Led Zeppelin ever played with The Who.
-Don’t miss our one-of-a-kind Music Pinball Arcade, to help celebrate Merriweather’s rich history.
+Attendees can also visit our one-of-a-kind Music Pinball Arcade, which celebrates Merriweather’s rich history.

 Originally built to be the home of the National Symphony Orchestra, Merriweather was designed by the renowned architect Frank Gehry, who is best known for defying architectural conventions.
-The natural outdoor setting is one that can’t be matched.
-The fantastic sound system, low stage and large video screens make this amphitheater a favorite for bands and fans alike.
+The fantastic sound system, low stage, and large video screens make this amphitheater a favorite for bands and fans alike, and the natural outdoor setting is one that can’t be matched.

 MACC - Guster at Merriweather Post Pavilion

-Thanks to Green Day’s Billie Joe Armstrong, Merriweather ripped out the first 15 rows of seats to build a GA mosh pit for their American Idiot tour.
+Thanks to Billie Joe Armstrong, Merriweather removed the first 15 rows of seats to build a GA mosh pit for Green Day’s American Idiot tour.
 But it was for superstar Tom Jones that the loge sections were added, and in the early ‘80s, the lawn was regraded with 700 truckloads of dirt to form its current slope, allowing for great sight lines.

-Inspired by troubadour and environmentalist Jack Johnson, Merriweather has implemented a range of efforts to protect the environment, including composting, installing solar panels that power the house lights and building new structures using Leadership in Energy and Environmental Design standards.
+Inspired by troubadour and environmentalist Jack Johnson, Merriweather has made a range of efforts to protect the environment, including implementing composting, installing solar panels that power the house lights, and building new structures using Leadership in Energy and Environmental Design standards.

 For more than 50 years, Merriweather Post Pavilion has produced the highest quality concerts in the region.
 It’s also been voted one of the country’s best outdoor amphitheaters.